daniamcode/conway/README.md

-# Conway's Game of Life - Simple Game with Vainilla JavaScript and CSS
+# Conway's Game of Life - Simple Game with Vanilla JavaScript, HTML and CSS

 I made this game in two days at the beginning of the Bootcamp that took place at _Skylab Coders Academy_ (Barcelona) from the 6th of July to the 25th of September of 2020.